 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-13 Hacks To Make Bathroom Smell Great
+15 Hacks To Make Bathroom Smell Great

 2. Eliminate the Silent Culprit

-Sometimes, even after all the scrubbing, wiping and washing, the smell lingers.
+Sometimes, even after all the scrubbing, wiping, and washing, the smell lingers.
 One of the most common causes of this stink is the areas hidden from plain sight.
 The wall behind the toilet is one such neglected place.

 To reach there, grab some disinfectant and a thin brush.
-Douse the brush in the cleaner and wipe away.
+Douse the brush in the cleaner and wipe it away.
 Your bathroom will thank you.

-3. Toilet bombs
+3. The Toilet Paper Diffuser